michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 ### Definition
 - adj: close in time; about to occur
 ### Family
-imminent: imminence, imminency, imminently, imminentness+;imminence: imminences;imminency: imminencies
+- imminent: imminence, imminency, imminently, imminentness+
+- imminence: imminences
+- imminency: imminencies
 ### Examples
 - Dahlin says the final stages of his three-week stint in a secret jail were among the hardest, even though he sensed his release was imminent.
 - He did not explicitly say a test was imminent.